 The recreational sector is comprised of the private and for-hire modes.
 The private mode includes anglers fishing from shore (all land-based structures) and private/rental boats.
-The for-hire mode is composed of charter boats and headboats (also called partyboats).
-Charter boats generally carry fewer passengers and charge a fee on an entire vessel basis, whereas headboats carry more passengers and payment is per person.
+The forhire mode is composed of charter boats and headboats (also called partyboats).
+Charter boats generally carry fewer passengers and charge a fee based on the use of the entire vessel, whereas headboats carry more passengers and payment is measured per person.
 The type of service, from a vessel- or passenger-size perspective, affects the flexibility to search different fishing locations during the course of a trip and target different species since larger concentrations of fish are required to satisfy larger groups of anglers.

-6A detailed description of the input/output model is provided in NMFS (2011).
+7A detailed description of the input/output model is provided in NMFS (2011).